 The Pumpkin Patch is a popular seasonal attraction. | Photo: Richmond Country Farms

-Richmond Country Farms is in East Richmond and it’s easily reached by car (there is plenty of free parking) as well as public transit.
-Several transit buses stop nearby—see TransLink’s website for handy route-planning info.
+Richmond Country Farms is located in East Richmond (12900 Steveston Highway) and it’s easily reached by car (there is plenty of free parking).
+Buses also stop right outside—you can plan your visit via the TransLink website.

-The farm’s Pumpkin Patch operates from October 6 to October 31, from 9:00am - 1:30pm Monday to Friday, and from 10:00am - 4:30pm weekends and holidays.
-Weekday hours may be extended on fine-weather days.
-Call ahead at 604-274-0522 to check the hours on the day you plan to come.
+This year’s Pumpkin Patch operates between October 5 and October 30, from 9:00am to 1:30pm Monday to Friday and from 10:00am to 4:30pm on weekends and holidays.
+Weekday hours may be extended to 5:00pm on fine-weather days.
+Call ahead at 604.274.0522 to confirm the hours on the day you plan to come.

 What will I see?

-Perfect for families—especially those with children aged 10 and under—visitors will find live music, tractor-drawn wagon rides, and costumed characters Polly Pumpkin and Strawberry Shortcake.
+Perfect for families—especially those with children aged 10 and under—visitors will find live music, tractor-drawn wagon rides, and friendly costumed characters such as Polly Pumpkin and Strawberry Shortcake.
 The site will be accented with autumnal decorations, while an impressive array of resident farm animals will also be on-hand for viewing.
-All ticket holders receive one free pumpkin and a tasty Spartan apple!
+All ticket holders receive one free, small pumpkin plus a tasty BC-grown Spartan apple.

-Housed in their own enclosures, the resident critters at Richmond Country Farms include goats, alpacas, donkeys, and some towering Clydesdale horses.
-Chickens and ducks also call the site home and you’ll likely see some of them wandering around the grounds on your visit.
-Keep in kind this is not a petting zoo: photos are fully encouraged but you won’t be hugging any goats while you’re here!
+Housed in their own enclosures, the resident critters at Richmond Country Farms include goats, alpacas, donkeys, and more.
+Colourful chickens and ducks also call the site home and you’ll likely see some of them wandering around the grounds on your visit.
+Keep in kind this is not a petting zoo: photos are fully encouraged, but you won’t be hugging any goats while you’re here!

 There are lots of resident chickens to spot at Richmond Country Farms. | Photo: John Lee